PostHog/posthog.com/contents/blog/five-essential-posthog-apps.md

 author: ["joe-martin"]
 featuredImage: ../images/blog/posthog-array-blog.png
 featuredImageType: full
-categories: ["Guides"]
+categories: ["Guides".
+"Using PostHog"]
 ---

-PostHog apps are a powerful, but ill-defined part of the platform.
-They’re powerful because they can do almost anything — and they’re ill-defined because they do almost anything.
+PostHog apps are a powerful, but hard to explain part of the platform.
+They’re powerful because they can do almost anything — and they’re hard to explain because they do almost anything.

 Want to import or export data into or out of PostHog?
 [There are apps for that](/apps).
 Want to enhance data by adding or removing info?
 [There are apps for that too](/apps).
 Want to insert the word `hedgehog` into your personIDs randomly?
-There …well, there isn’t an app for that yet.
+There... well, there isn’t an app for that yet.
 [But you could build one](/docs/apps/build)!

 Not sure where to get started with apps?
 One easy tip is to look for connectors which enable you to sync PostHog with other tools in your stack — but otherwise here are some essential apps we recommend new PostHog users consider.